Updated: Oct 4, 2022

 Arson of property is punishable by a state prison sentence of 16 months, two years, or three years.
 Unless there is an explicit intent to defraud or an injury to another person or another person's structure, forest land, or property, arson of property does not include someone who burns or causes the burning of his or her own personal property.

-The Penal Code section 452 states:
+The California Penal Code Section 452 states:

 A person is guilty of unlawfully starting a fire if he recklessly sets fire to, burns, or causes to be burned any building, forest land, or property.